paul-cheung/azure-function-httptrigger/README.md

-* create function app with http trigger from vscode and deploy it to azure.
+* A whole sample project for an Azure Function with HttpTrigger.